boricj/ripem/README.md

 ## How to build
 On Debian and Debian-like systems :
- * Install required development packages (`apt-get install binutils-arm-none-eabi gcc-arm-none-eabi gdb-arm-none-eabi`) ;
+ * Install the ARM cross-compiler toolchain (`apt-get install binutils-arm-none-eabi gcc-arm-none-eabi gdb-arm-none-eabi`) ;
+ * Install support libraries for tools (`apt-get install libelf1 libelf-dev`) ;
  * Run `make` inside the top-level directory.

 Everything else : you are on your own.